 First, a minor complication arises from the fact that the sentences in (1) are passives.
 We have chosen passive rather than active sentences in order to avoid certain irrelevant complications we would otherwise have to deal with when we turn to semantic representation at the level of CLP.
 But a small price has to be paid for this decision, and it has to be paid right here.
-The reason why it has to be paid here is simply that it hasn't been paid before: To our knowledge there exists no treatment of passives within DRT that suits our present purposes.11 What suits our current interests best - even if it isn't the best possible account of passives from a theoretical perspective - is to assume a general rule that transforms transitive verbs into the corresponding passive forms, which then behave syntactically like compound intransitive verbs.
-The transformation also carries information relevant to 'linking theory': the argument of the verb that is realised as direct object when the input verb is used in the active vioce is realised as subject of the output verb (the passive form of the input verb), whereas the argument that is realised as grammatical subject in active uses is optionally realised by a von- or durch-PP.12 We will not state the rule which transforms
+The reason why it has to be paid here is simply that it hasn't been paid before: To our knowledge there exists no treatment of passives within DRT that suits our present purposes.
+What suits our current interests best - even if it isn't the best possible account of passives from a theoretical perspective - is to assume a general rule that transforms transitive verbs into the corresponding passive forms, which then behave

-11(Roßdeutscher 2000) discusses a compositional analysis of the passive as built transparently from past participles and the verb werden (the German passive auxiliary).
+11Roßdeutscher (2000) discusses a compositional analysis of the passive as built transparently from past participles and the verb werden (the German passive auxiliary).
 We think that such a deep analysis of passives in German and other languages is probably the right way to go.
-See also (Sternefeld 1995).
+See also Sternefeld (1995).
 But to compute the DRS for (1)b from a syntactic structure which reflects such an in depth account of passive formation would defeat the point of making things simpler for ourselves when we come to the transition from DRSs to integrity constraints.